King-Kingah/Shell-Scripts/manage-apt-snap-packages/README.md

 sudo ./upgrade_clean.sh
 ```
 Once it completes, a lovely notification pops up with the message below:

 ![alt text](images/sparkling-clean.png)

+## Important Note:
+The script assumes that you have the necessary permissions to run `sudo` commands and that the **notify-send** command is available on your system for displaying notifications.
+Additionally, it's important to be cautious when removing Snap packages, as it might affect the functionality of installed applications.
+Always review the script and understand its implications before running it.

 ## Use Cases:
-**Currently, this bash script for Debian based operating systems and has been particularly used and tested on Ubuntu 20.04.3 LTS**
+**Currently, this bash script for Debian based operating systems and has been particularly used and tested on Ubuntu 20.04.3 LTS and Ubuntu 22.04.3 LTS**

 - Update and upgrade the system with ease.
 - Clean and unclutter the system.